 Dying with a mortgage: What happens to your home?

-Once upon a time, perhaps not so long ago, Americans were pretty sure they'd be free of most debt by the time they retired — at least free of the pesky mortgage that'd been hanging around for decades.
+Once upon a time, Americans were pretty sure they'd be free of most debt by the time they retired — at least free of the pesky mortgage that'd been hanging around for decades.

-That fairy tale pretty much went poof along with the housing bubble.
+That fairy tale pretty much went poof along with the housing bubble back in 2007.

-And if recent trends continue, ever more of us will carry our home loans into retirement — or be forced to take on new mortgage debt by tapping our home equity just to live.
+Although home values have somewhat recovered, it still appears more of us will carry home loans into retirement — or be forced to take on new mortgage debt by tapping our home equity just to live.

-The percentage of homeowners age 65 and older holding mortgages increased from 22% to 30% between 2001 and 2011, while the rate of homeownership remained constant at about 80%, according to a May 2014 analysis of data by the Consumer Financial Protection Bureau's Office for Older Americans.
+The percentage of homeowners age 65 and older holding mortgages increased from 22% to 30% between 2001 and 2011, according to a May 2014 analysis of data by the Consumer Financial Protection Bureau's Office for Older Americans.

 Those age 75 and older took the biggest hit, seeing their mortgage debt more than double, from 8.4% to 21.2%, during that time.